-I never realized the numerous changes that’s occured in child rearing until I started working at the daycare over a year ago.
+I never realized the numerous changes that’s occured in child rearing until I started working in a daycare in 2016.
 Mind you, I’ve not given birth in closer to 4 decades than I’d like to admit.
 But still.
 Some things you know will just NEVER change.
 Until they’re seen as hopelessly outdated, antiquated and obsolete.

 Under shirts/onesies must not be considered a necessity anymore.
 Very few babies at daycare wear them, even during the winter.
 Just doesn’t seem right.
 I lay a baby down on the changing table (plastic covered foam), unsnap, unzip or tug down their sweats, skinny jeans (so cute) or sleeper.
 A little gasp escapes me when I spot their bare belly.
 Don’t they get the shivers?
 If wearing a shirt and knit pants, the crawler’s bellies are actually cold to the touch because their tummy is on the bare floor much of the time.
 The other extreme is what I nicknamed double onesie kids.
 Self-explanatory, they might have a long-sleeved onesie under a long-sleeved onsie.
 But most wear a sleeper, or just knit shirt and pants.
 And a diaper, maybe socks in the younger babies sleeper feet.